khriztianmoreno/blog.khriztianmoreno.dev/src/content/posts/en/tech-stack-2025.md

 Stripe is a widely-used and robust payment gateway that offers a comprehensive suite of features for accepting online payments.

-#### Potential Challenges:
+#### Potential Challenges

-- Complexity: While powerful, Stripe's extensive feature set can sometimes feel overwhelming, especially for smaller projects or those with simpler payment requirements.
+- **Complexity:** While powerful, Stripe's extensive feature set can sometimes feel overwhelming, especially for smaller projects or those with simpler payment requirements.
-- Evolving API: Stripe continuously introduces new features and updates its API, which can occasionally require adjustments to your integration.
+- **Evolving API:** Stripe continuously introduces new features and updates its API, which can occasionally require adjustments to your integration.

 ```jsx
 import React, { useState } from "react";